 Southern-Fried Shrimp with Homemade Cocktail Sauce

 Southern-Fried Shrimp with Homemade Cocktail Sauce is about as delicious as they come.
-I love using large (or even extra large) shrimp here.
-The buttermilk and whole-grain batter make them extra crunchy and SO amazingly delicious!
+We love using large (or even extra-large) shrimp here.
+The buttermilk and whole-grain mustard batter make them extra crunchy and SO amazingly delicious!

 4.92 from 12 votes